On Kavanaugh, the spotlight is on Democrats now

 US Senate

-In addition to the three Republican fence-sitters, there is still a possibility that one or two Democrats waging tough re-election battles in Trump-loving states -- Heidi Heitkamp (North Dakota) and Joe Manchin (West Virginia) -- will cast a prophylactic "yea."
-But Democratic complicity in elevating Kavanaugh will mean that the cancer on this presidency, already in stage "what did he know and when did he know it," has metastasized to the opposition.
+In addition to the three Republican fence-sitters, there has been a possibility that one or two Democrats waging tough re-election battles in Trump-loving states -- Heidi Heitkamp (North Dakota) and Joe Manchin (West Virginia) -- will cast a prophylactic "yea."
+On Thursday, Heitkamp announced she would vote no. But any Democratic complicity in elevating Kavanaugh will mean that the cancer on this presidency, already in stage "what did he know and when did he know it," has metastasized to the opposition.
 And with the nation's highest court poisoned in the process, the threat of collapse for the body politic would only grow.

 Donald Trump recently called the Democrats "this horrible, horrible, radical group," which is "determined to take back power by any means necessary," while campaigning against Manchin in Wheeling, West Virginia.
 That was where Sen. Joe McCarthy launched his own lie-based assault on civic norms in February 1950 by brandishing "here in my hand a list of 205" Communist traitors in the State Department.
 Manchin initially seemed perfectly willing to vote for Kavanaugh -- and as of this writing is still undecided.
 And so he finds himself the unlikely "conscience of the Senate," a title once bestowed on Alabama Democratic Sen. Howell Heflin.
 That ur-Blue Dog cast a critical judiciary committee vote in 1987 to deny a Supreme Court seat to Robert Bork.
 The other politically bold vote of conscience highlighted in his New York Times obituary was against a court seat for Clarence Thomas.

-Will Manchin -- and Heitkamp -- follow the example of the conservative Democrats who allowed Thomas to martyr and arguably perjure his way on to the Court?
-Or will they say: We cannot abdicate to Realpolitik when democracy is on the brink?
+Will Manchin follow the example of the conservative Democrats who allowed Thomas to martyr and arguably perjure his way on to the Court?
+Or will he say: We cannot abdicate to Realpolitik when democracy is on the brink?

 The Democrats could have established cover for Manchin and Heitkamp well before Christine Blasey Ford stepped up with her sexual assault allegations against Kavanaugh.
 Once the Republicans withheld some 100,000 pages of relevant Kavanaugh documents under unprecedentedly broad claims of executive privilege, the Democrats should have mustered an opposition based solely on the integrity of the confirmation process.
 Yet not even the Democrats' 2016 vice-presidential standard-bearer, Tim Kaine of Virginia, found the words to say: If I am asked to confirm a nominee whose knowable record has not been disclosed, my default answer is no.

-Note: This article has been updated to reflect Heidi Heitkamp's Thursday statement.